Sit back, relax, and enjoy the slow-paced lifestyle.

 Tumby Bay is the place where you can do as you please – sit back and enjoy the serenity of a beautiful seaside town, or get active and get out on the water.

 Things To Do

-The Sir Joseph Banks Group of Islands
+Spy wildlife and catch some fish at the Sir Joseph Banks Group of Islands

 Story’s Clydesdale Horse & Trolley Tours

 Jump on this horse-drawn trolley tour (named Frosty) and learn about local points of interest as you see the town.
 Information on dates and times of tours appear on the Clydesdale sign at the Caravan Park kiosk.

 Breathe in spectacular panoramic views of the township, foreshore, jetties, beaches and island, and make the most of the view with a picnic!
 Coin operated BBQs are available.

 Exactly what it says on the box – a pleasant boardwalk through the mangroves, with an information shelter and signs throughout.

 Great coastal views, and a magnificent vista of the Sir Joseph Banks Group of Islands.